DHTMLX/scheduler-docs/data/howtostart_nodejs.md

 Note, that all methods are wrapped into `try-catch` blocks, for you to be able to capture any error and return an appropriate error response to the client.
 Check more info on [error handling](https://docs.dhtmlx.com/scheduler/server_integration.html#errorhandling).

-Also note that we hide exception message to the response.
+Also note that the exception message is written directly to the API response.
 It's pretty handy during the development, but in the production environment it can be a good idea to hide these messages from the client side, since raw mysql exceptions that get there may contain sensitive data.

 ### Getting it work together